Ignite Amplify

 Youth Organizer & Public Health Fellow

-Originally from Mexico, Crystal immigrated to the U.S and has lived in Mississippi ever since.
-She is pursuing a Bachelor of Science in Public Health at a prestigious Jackson, MS HBCU.
-Where she is a member of its Honors College and serves as historian for the Public Health Student Association and participates in several academic organizations.
-At IAJE, Crystal engages young people in civic education and works with promotoras de salud, hosting bi-weekly discussions on preventive health and emotional intelligence.
+Originally from Mexico, Crystal has lived in Mississippi during her formative years and is pursuing a Bachelor of Science in Public Health in her Honors College at a prestigious HBCU.
+At IAJE, Crystal engages young people in civic education and works with Promotoras de salud, hosting bi-weekly discussions on preventive health and emotional intelligence.
 Her bilingual fluency in English and Spanish allows her to effectively support English learners in her community.
-When not working or studying, Crystal stays active with the local Run Club, which encourages community to embrace movement through a holistic wellness approach. -
+When not working or studying, Crystal stays active and encourages her community to embrace movement through a holistic wellness approach. -

 Kimberly